Gafret/Moonly/ARCHITECTURE.md

 # Architecture
 ## Overview
-Basically, current architecture is just slightly modified ReAct graph that uses summarization and turn counter to decide when clear message history
+Basically, current architecture is just slightly modified ReAct graph that uses summarization and turn counter to decide when to clear message history

 ## Graph
 ![Graph](/images/graph.png "Graph")